BdR76/CSVLint/docs/readme.md

 Select SQL to convert the data to an SQL script to create a database table and inserts all records from the csv datafile into that table.
-The insert statement will be grouped in batches of X lines of csv data, as set by the Batch size number.
+The insert statement will be grouped in batches of X lines of csv data, as set by the Batch size number in the plug-in Settings.

 Selected the database type MySQL, MS-SQL or PostgreSQL, and the create table part and the autonumber field `_record_number` will be slightly different